JennEYoon/deep-learning/aima4/AIMA_book_notes.md

 chp 2 - Intelligent Agents
 chp 3 - Searching, Simple

+Chp 28 The Future of AI - read
+Interesting.

 ### March 3, 2022 Thursday:
 Covered all of chp 2 and 3.
 Julius and Elsa presented.